 MkV1 revolvers, .455 calibre with 4” barrels and serial numbers 450000-454000, were received by the RIC in the period between 1918 and 1922.
 Many of these were later sold to the Gardai Siochana, Royal Canadian Mounted Police and also to the Union of South Africa.

 Note - Many New Model revolvers are described as 'RIC issue', and can be found with serial numbers up to 102052 (circa 1914).
 It is important to note that the letters RIC do not in themselves confirm that an individual piece was issued to the RIC.
 They were sold in their thousands to ordinary civilians.
-The police added their own identifying marks, often referred to as 'rack numbers'.
+The police added their own identifying marks, often referred to as 'inventory numbers'.